nicolas2192/CustomerLifeTimeValue/README.md

   <img width="500" height="350" src="readme/feature_importance.png">
 </p>

-Once we have the model trained, we use it to predict what should have happened in the fourth month.
+Once the model trained, we predict what should have happened in the fourth month.
 Lastly we compare the prediction `y_pred` with the reality `is_active`.
 This will help us to answer the previously stated business questions.

 ### :grey_question: Business Questions

-**Which customers had a high probability to transact but didnt do anything in the next 30 days.**
+**Which customers had a high probability to transact but didn't do anything in the next 30 days.**

-We compare `y_pred` and `is_active`.
-In other words we check those users who should have transacted according to our model, but actually, stayed dormant.
-By creating a tailored marketing campaign we could get these users attention and enhance engagement.
+By comparing  `y_pred` and `is_active` we check what users should have transacted according to our model, but actually, stayed dormant.
+Creating a tailored marketing campaign we could get these users attention and enhance engagement.

 <p align="center">
   <img width="550" height="80" src="readme/bq1.png">